Nightblade/poewiki-dict/README.md

 # Limitations

-The spell-checker dictionaries in this repository are generated from [CSpell](https://www.github.com/streetsidesoftware/cspell) dictionary files.
-By default, CSpell's spell-checker ignores words less than **four** characters long, and handles possessives (`'s`) correctly.
-In contrast, the spell-checkers in Firefox & Chrome ignore words less than **three** characters long, and do **not** handle possessives (`'s`) correctly.
+The spell-checker dictionaries in this repository are generated from [CSpell](https://www.github.com/streetsidesoftware/cspell) dictionary files; by default, CSpell ignores words less than **four** characters long, and handles possessives (`'s`) automatically.
+By contrast, the spell-checkers in Firefox & Chrome ignore words less than **three** characters long, and do **not** handle possessives (`'s`) automatically.

 (Also, Firefox & Chrome are case-sensitive, but I have addressed this by adding each word twice with alternating capitalization, with the exception of ALLCAPS words.)